microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/aws/aws_terraform_winsrv/_index.md

     > **Note: The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
 It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://docs.microsoft.com/en-us/azure/role-based-access-control/best-practices)**

-* Enable subscription for the *Microsoft.AzureArcData* resource provider for Azure Arc enabled SQL Server.
+* Enable subscription for the *Microsoft.AzureArcData* resource provider for Azure Arc-enabled SQL Server.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```shell
   az provider register --namespace Microsoft.AzureArcData